byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 -------------------->

 1. Introduce yourself and learn the names/majors/origin story of your group members.
 1. Make a plan to get help this semester.
-If you need a friend in class, how will you contact each other?
-Some ideas: Slack, I-Learn, emails, etc.
+How will you contact each other?
+Some ideas: Slack, I-Learn, emails, group texts, etc.
 1. If you were independently wealthy, what would you be doing right now?
 Would you change majors?
 1. Why are you here?